HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Experiments

 \subsubsection{Multi-Scale Geometric Verification}

-We assess the improvement gained by using multiple feature scales with our MSGV re-ranker in \cref{tab:ablation_msgv}.
-Across all datasets, using at least 2 resolutions improves performance compared to single-resolution correspondences.
-Our method achieves the best performance on CS-Wild-Places and MulRan when using all 3 feature granularities, with average Recall@1 improvements of 4.3~p.p. and~5.1 p.p., respectively.
+We assess the effect of using multiple feature scales with MSGV in \cref{tab:ablation_msgv}.
+Across all datasets, using at least 2 scales improves performance compared to single-scale correspondences.
+Our method achieves the best performance on CS-Wild-Places and MulRan when using all 3 feature granularities, with Recall@1 improvements of 4.3~p.p. and 5.1~p.p., respectively.